21 Local Advertising Ideas to Grow Your Small Business

 - Recreational businesses like zoos, camping sites, and vacation rentals

-A geotag is a location tag—like a pin on a map—on social media.
-Creating a geotag for your business’ physical location is a great way to earn new customers.
-Platforms like Snapchat, Facebook, and Instagram make it easy for you to tag your business in posts, and you should do this in conjunction with hashtags that target your location so people searching #newyorkcity, for example, might come across your posts.
+Platforms like Snapchat, Facebook, and Instagram make it easy for you to tag your business in posts.
+You should do this in conjunction with hashtags that target your location so people searching #newyorkcity, for example, might come across your posts.

-12. Local Advertising Ideas for Facebook Ads
+12. Use Facebook Ads Intuitively

 Average cost: $2 per click